paradoxlabdev/jobsniper-bot/README.md

 ![JobSniper Logo](images/logo.png)

+## 🔄 How It Works

+1. **Fetch** — Scans 5 job boards every 5 minutes (configurable)
+2. **Store** — Saves all offers to PostgreSQL database
+3. **Analyze** — Uses GPT-4o-mini to compare each offer against your CV
+4. **Score** — Assigns match score (0-100%) based on skills, experience, and requirements
+5. **Notify** — Sends Telegram alert if score exceeds your threshold

+All settings can be changed dynamically via Telegram menu - no restart required!

 ## ✨ Key Features

 - **🧠 AI Matching** — GPT-4o-mini understands nuances in tech stacks, seniority, and domain experience